v-ahuja/gwork/README.md

 The core CLI works anywhere Git and Python 3.10+ work.
 The `-new` flag is an optional macOS-only convenience for opening the target worktree in iTerm2.

+Also check out https://worktrunk.dev/, for more / slightly different worktree management workflows.

 ## Install

 ### PyPI